 I provide you with a contract and project estimate.
 The project contract details all the terms and conditions.
 They can be found here for those who would like to take a look before-hand.

 I have a few services I use.
-The first (CushyCMS) offers basic content management such as updating text areas that you know you want to change (they can be added as much or little as needed on a web page).
-There is a per-month charge for additional features.
-You can also have updatable options like news scroller and image galleries that are done with XML.
-You can’t add new pages, only edit existing ones.
-That fee is $10/page to add the code to enable access.
-The second is a backend system driven by a database.
+I recommend a backend system driven by a database.
 You can have administrators, editors, and designers.
 The system allows page generation, custom meta and title tags for each page, customized templates, plus many additional modules.
-I can set-up Joomla, Concrete 5, CMSMS, or WordPress (this site is run on WordPress).
+I can set-up Joomla, Concrete 5, CMSMS, or WordPress (this site is run on WordPress and I have extensive experience from scratch builds from website design to finish).
 You will need PHP and a MySQL database to install the system.
 Please use the cost estimator when calculating build costs.

 If you don’t own the image/have rights to use it, then no I won’t.
 I am very adamant about not using other people’s copyrighted work in my designs without their permission (and I’ve lost a full-time job over it in the past – I’m very serious on this topic).
 That’s like going into a store and pocketing something…just because no one might see it doesn’t mean it’s right, and just because you did it, doesn’t make it all right for me to use it (it’s almost like me having possession of stolen property).
 I do include a clause in all of my contracts that I am assuming you own all intellectual property but that doesn’t mean I don’t occasional double-check to make sure.
 I do my best to give you the best bang for your buck by using micro stock sites (istock, dreamstime, sxc, etc.) but I am not going to pull from an internet search.
 If I were to find something I would contact the author directly.